 The Effect of Aging

 The process of aging creates a number of changes in the human body.
-Depending on how we have cared for our teeth and gum over our youth will determine the state of our oral health as we age.
+Depending on how we have cared for our teeth and gums over our youth will determine the state of our oral health as we age.
 As with almost everything, prevention is better than care.

 Remember that aging is a normal body process.
 Seek treatment early for any problems that arise.
 Delays will create complications in care, adding to discomfort and cost.
 Also, preventive care recommendations should be diligently followed.
 Keep an open dialogue with your dental team about any limitations you have in maintaining your oral health.
 Our dental team has a wealth of knowledge that can help guide you through your oral health challenges.
 Also, if you find yourself increasingly anxious about needed treatment, consult your Dentist about sedation procedures.

 Aging and Sedation Procedures

 Sedation procedures can ease the concerns around having extensive dental treatment for patients with dental anxiety.
 If you need:

 We can customize a treatment plan for you that will enable you to have your dental treatment in a safe and comfortable manner.